pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/uploading-instructions.md

 * by registering through CORE, following procedures at: [https://core.ac.uk/join](https://core.ac.uk/join)

-For each publication to be valid for import into OpenMinTeD, a metadata record conformant with the OMTD-SHARE schema, and a file with the contents must be delivered.
+For each publication to be valid for import into OpenMinTeD, a metadata record conformant with the [OMTD-SHARE minimal schema](/guidelines_for_providers_of_publications/recommended_schema_for_publications.md), and a file with the contents must be delivered.